Luzifer/local-functions/README.md

 `local-functions` is intended as the opposite of Cloud-Functions: Run scripts on the local machine through HTTP calls.

 **Be aware:** This will expose scripts in a certain folder on your machine.
 This might cause trouble for you!
 So you really should only expose the server on **localhost** and ensure nobody else is able to access the API.
+And **never ever** run this as root!
+(Or say good bye to your system!)

 ## Examples